microsoft/commercial-marketplace-client-java/sdk/docs/SaasMarketplaceMeterApi.md

 <a name="postBatchUsageEvent"></a>
 # **postBatchUsageEvent**
-> UsageEventOkResponse postBatchUsageEvent(body, authorization, apiVersion, xMsRequestid, xMsCorrelationid)
+> UsageEventOkResponse postBatchUsageEvent(body, apiVersion, xMsRequestid, xMsCorrelationid)

 Posts a set of usage events to the marketplace metering service API.